 In this case, we have 2 variables, so will produce a heatmap where the x axis is the selection intensity (% of population to use as parents) and the y axis is the budget allocation (% of remaining budget to spend on the current cycle).

 We can see a clear landscape of optimal values peaking at low action values for both selection intensity and budget allocation per cycle.
-These actions correspond go selecting the top ~10% of the individuals as parents, and spending ~10% of the remaining budget each cycle.
+These actions correspond to selecting the top ~10% of the individuals as parents, and spending ~10% of the remaining budget each cycle.
+This represents the baseline since this heatmap shows the result for fixed actions.
+The agent will be able to dynamically change these values for each round of selection.

 image

-Generally, the agent is able to learn strong solutions, here we have 3 sets of training logs where the main difference between runs is the number of max generations the program runs for.
-Regardless of the number of cycles, the agent will have a budget of 1000 units where each unit equals one additional offspring for the cycle it is spent.
+Generally, the agent is able to learn strong solutions, here we have 3 sets of training logs for breeding programs which run for a total of 5/10/100 rounds of selection.
+The agent will have a budget of 1000 units where each unit equals one additional offspring for the cycle it is spent.
 The agent’s score is determined by the max phenotype of the final generation.
+This budget is fixed across all 3 durations.

 logs